 - You may check the status of your application(s) on your organization’s profile at any time.

 - In this phase, the Trustee is reviewing your application for completeness to ensure it meets the criteria of the AKR Foundation.

 - If your organization’s application is not completed correctly, the Trustee will move the application back to Draft status and advise you by email.
 You must log in and provide the information requested in our email.
 The application must be re-submitted BEFORE the deadline in order to be reconsidered.
 Please note, if your organization submits your application within the last 48 hours of the submission deadline (August 23, 2023 at noon (12PM) CST), the Trustee may not be able to advise you of corrections needed with your organization’s application.

-- If you submit your application the day before the deadline and it is returned to Draft status because it is incomplete, you will not be given extra time to resubmit before the deadline.
+- If you submit your application the day before the deadline and it is returned to Draft status because it is incomplete, you will not be given extra time to resubmit after the deadline.
 We strongly recommend that you do not wait until the day(s) before the deadline to submit your application for the first time.
 There will be no extension for incomplete applications to be resubmitted.

 - If your application does not meet the criteria of the AKR Foundation it will be marked as Not Eligible.

 - If your application is complete and meets the criteria of the AKR Foundation the Trustee will move the application to Pending Decision.